Daniel8bits/JavaGameEngine/README.md

 # JavaGameEngine

 It's a university java game engine project.
-It is uncomplete but works.
+It's uncomplete but works.
 The project is divided in two parts:

  - engine: which has all the engine classes itself